Repair-Based Degrees of Database Inconsistency: Computation and Complexity: Appendix B. Proofs of Results

 The maximum size of an independent set in $\nit{CG}(D,\Sigma)$ is the same as the size of maximal clique in $\nit{CG}^c(D,\Sigma)$, which is $3$, and is also the maximum number of simultaneously satisfiable clauses $c_i$ in $\psi$ (and then the formula is satisfiable). \boxtheorem \end{example}

-\begin{corollary} \em There is a fixed relational schema and a set of FDs $\Sigma$, such that verifying for a database instance $D$ if it has a C-repair of size at least $k$ is \nit{NP}-complete in the size of $D$. \end{corollary} \begin{proof}For the schema and instance $D$ as in the lemma, there is a C-repair of size at least $k$ iff in the conflict graph there is an independent set of size at least $k$.\end{proof}
+\defproof{Corollary \ref{cor:fds}}{For the schema and instance $D$ as in the lemma, there is a C-repair of size at least $k$ iff in the conflict graph there is an independent set of size at least $k$.}\\

-\begin{theorem} \em There is a fixed relational schema and a set $\Sigma$ of FDs, such that computing $\mbox{\nit{inc-deg}}^{c,g_3\!}(D,\Sigma)$ is $\nit{FP}^{\nit{NP(log(n))}}$-complete in data. \end{theorem} \begin{proof}Membership follows from Corollary \ref{cor:fds} in combination with binary search for computing the size of C-repair, which can be used to compute the measure. \ Completeness follows from the reduction from maximum-number of clause-satisfaction for SAT to maximum-size of a clique in the complement of $\nit{CG}(D,\Sigma)$.
+\defproof{Theorem \ref{thm:fixed}}{Membership follows from Corollary \ref{cor:fds} in combination with binary search for computing the size of C-repair, which can be used to compute the measure. \ Completeness follows from the reduction from maximum-number of clause-satisfaction for SAT to maximum-size of a clique in the complement of $\nit{CG}(D,\Sigma)$.
 The former problem is $\nit{FP}^{\nit{NP(log(n))}}$-complete \cite[theo.
-2.2]{krentel}. \end{proof}

-From this result we obtain that computing the $\mbox{\nit{inc-deg}}^{s,g_3\!}$ measure is $\nit{FP}^{\nit{NP(log(n))}}$-complete in data, but as claimed in \cite[page 132]{mannila}, it can be computed in $O(\nit{sort}(R(D)))$ for a single FD, where $\nit{sort}(R(D)$ is the time it takes to sort relation $R$ in $D$. \ One can improve on the result in Theorem \ref{thm:fp} by noticing that the relatively high complexity depends on a bounded parameter \cite{flum}.

-\begin{theorem} \em For DCs, computing $\mbox{\nit{inc-deg}}^{c,g_3\!}(D,\Sigma)$ is {\em fixed-parameter tractable}, with the parameter being the maximum number $d$ of atoms in a DC in $\Sigma$. \end{theorem} \begin{proof}The conflict-hypergraph $\nit{CG}(D,\Sigma)$ in Remark \ref{rem:cg} has its hyperedges bounded above in size by $d$.
-The C-repairs are in one-to-one correspondence with the minimum-vertex covers: the deletion of such a vertex cover produces a C-repair, because this eliminates one tuple from each conflict and so restores consistency in a minimum way.
-We are interested in determining the size of a minimum vertex cover. \ Then, this is a case of the so-called \emph{d-hitting set problem}, consisting in finding the size of a minimum hitting set for an hypergraph with hyperedges bounded in size by $d$.
-This problem is in $\nit{FPT}$ with fixed-parameter $d$ \cite{chen,niedermeier}.\end{proof}

-Notice that $d$ in this result is determined by the fixed database schema, and does not depend on $D$. \ Furthermore, there is a good polynomial-time approximate computation of $\mbox{\nit{inc-deg}}^{c,g_3\!}(D,\Sigma)$.
+2.2]{krentel}.}\\